minershive/hiveon-kb/hiveon_asic_faq/general/asic_faq.md

 * Watchdogs for temperature and hashrate;
 * Hive OS is free when using Hiveon ASIC firmware!

+For Antminer S9, S9i and S9j:
+* 16.4 TH/s with a standard PSU, 24 Th/s with liquid cooling;
+* 75W/TH with undervolt - energy savings of up to 25%.

+For Antminer T9, T9+:
+* Up to 14.7 Th/s with standard PSU compared to the 10.5 Th/s on the stock firmware.

 # Which models are supported by the firmware?
-The firmware is available for Antminer S9, S9i and S9j.
-T9, L3 are currently in development.
+The firmware is available for Antminer S9, S9i, S9j and T9, T9+.
+L3 are currently in development.

 # Do you have Hiveon ASIC firmware for Antminer T15, T17 or S17?
 Stock firmware with built-in Hive OS client is already available for Antminer T15, T17 and S17.
 So you can monitor all your mining processes.